zmandel/workflow-apps-script/README.md

 # workflow-apps-script
-This template a workflow to track tasks that follow steps.
+Template for a workflow to track tasks that follow steps.
 It can alert on due and expired steps per each task, while also navigating to alerted cells with a single click.
 It also demonstrates the use of conditional rules and ARRAYFORMULA.